 Due to all direct coupling the frequency response is totally depending on the output transformer, this machine 25Hz to 55KHz no problem with excellent sound quality.

 The overall power supply arrangement is a bit more than that of general tube machines as they are independent supplies and the weight and volume are huge.
-This is the reason why only very rare commercial products use 833A as power tube and ask for an extremely high price about US$100,000 for a mono block pair, is it reasonable or not, you judge.
+This is the reason why only very rare commercial products use 833A as power tube.